-During his reign, the attempts were also made to survey the population, and trade flourished between the Kingdom of Akkad the Indus Valley (in today's Pakistan), Oman and islands in the Persian Gulf.
-Many highly prized products like lapis lazuli from today's Afghanistan, cedarwood from Lebanon and silver from the Taurus Mountains were imported to the kingdom of Sargon.
+During his reign, attempts were also made to survey the population, and trade flourished between the Kingdom of Akkad the Indus Valley (in today's Pakistan), Oman, and islands in the Persian Gulf.
+Many highly prized products like lapis lazuli from today's Afghanistan, cedarwood from Lebanon, and silver from the Taurus Mountains were imported to the kingdom of Sargon.

 Impression of the Sharkalisharri cylinder seal, ca. 2183- 2159 BC during Akkadian, reign of Shar-kali-sharri.
 Mesopotamia.
 Cuneiform inscription in Old Akkadian.
 Credits: Louvre Musée

 Several successful military campaigns helped him maintain order in the empire, however, not for long.